- 0.1 Frequently Asked Questions – Click Here

 - Mutual Ground

-- Divorce Proceedings in Illinois: What You Need to Know (Quick Prep) by Mark D. Brent (an attorney at Drendel & Jansons Law Group)
+- Divorce Proceedings in Illinois: What You Need to Know (Quick Prep) by Mark D. Brent (an attorney at Drendel & Jansons Law Group) (some of the material is obsolete now with recent changes to the Illinois Marriage & Dissolution of Marriage Act.)

 - Unraveling: Hanging On to Faith Through the End of a Christian Marriage by Elisabeth K. Corcoran (a former client of ours)